 Introduction

-Redis® (Remote Dictionary Server) is an open-source, in-memory, key-value data store, that works as a database, cache, or message broker.
-Redis® integrates with modern web applications to improve the application performance and reduce your server load by storing repeated queries such as database queries in memory.
-This article explains how to install Redis® on Ubuntu 24.04 and access the database to enable integration with other applications on your server.
+Redis® (Remote Dictionary Server) is an open-source, in-memory key-value data store that works as a database, cache, or message broker.
+It integrates with modern web applications to improve performance and reduce server load by storing repeated queries, such as database queries, in memory.
+On Ubuntu 24.04, Redis® benefits from the system’s stability, security updates, and package management, making it a reliable choice for high-performance caching and real-time data processing.

 Prerequisites